aorinevo/nyc-node-demo-reappsjs/README.md

   - git (brew install git)
   - node (brew install node)
   - nvm installation instructions can be found here: https://github.com/creationix/nvm/blob/master/README.markdown
-  - nginx (brew install nginx) - this is optional.
+  - nginx (brew install nginx) - this is optional; the default proxy server is apache.
   - java (brew install Caskroom/versions/java7) - this command downloads the .pkg file.
 Locate the file and double click to install.
   - maven (brew install maven)
 * Add git, node, and nvm to your systems PATH variable.
 Depending on your shell, this file will be ~/.bash_profile, /etc/bashrc, or ~/.zshrc file.
 To determine which is your shell, use `echo $0`.
 For example,